 Title I of the Americans with Disabilities Act of 1990 prohibits employment discrimination against qualified individuals with disabilities by employers with 15 or more employees.
-The

-U.S. Equal Employment Opportunity Commission and the Office for Civil Rights are the agencies assigned to enforce Title I of the ADA.
+The U.S. Equal Employment Opportunity Commission and the U.S. Department of Justice are the agencies assigned to enforce Title I of the ADA.

 Title II of the Americans with Disabilities Act of 1990 prohibits disability discrimination by public entities, including public colleges and universities whether or not they receive federal financial assistance.
-The Office for Civil Rights (U.S. Department of Education) is the law enforcement agency charged with enforcing Title II of the ADA.
+The Office for Civil Rights (U.S. Department of Education) and the U.S. Department of Justice are the law enforcement agency charged with enforcing Title II of the ADA.